DotNetRussell/ShinobiShell/README.md

 `-l` Port server will listen on

-`-k` Requesting an encrypted tunnel server
+`-k` Requesting an encrypted tunnel server (optional but if used, required by all connections)

 ## OPTION 1: Run Shinobi Shell manually on the victim machine